0xY43/sweepy/README.md

 Please watch [this video](https://youtu.be/ohFFMTxaFmc) for detailed explanation.
 >[!NOTE]
->PLEASE NOTE
+>PLEASE NOTE:
->The demonstration shown in the video above is for the older version of Sweepy.
-The current version is a CLI tool that **almost guarantees** listing all hosts withing the network through doing multiple Nmap scans.
+>The demonstration in the video above showcases an older version of Sweepy.
+The current version is a CLI tool that **almost guarantees** listing all hosts within the network by performing multiple Nmap scans.

 ### Why using Sweepy?
 - Open source